IohannesArnold/asm2c/2-b_compiler/README.txt

-BOOTSTRAP STAGE 4
+C BOOTSTRAP STAGE 2

-The main product of stage 4 is a complier.
+The main product of stage 2 is a compiler.
 The original intention had been to implement a B compiler, perhaps with the caveat that the few constructs that changed syntactically between B and C would be implemented in the C way -- for example, += not =+, and 'extern' not